scarista/scarista.github.io/content/stories/dragon-lake/index.md

 She stepped onto the road and stopped.
 What if, she thought, I could stop the dragon?
 She considered this idea for several seconds, then dismissed it as the childish nonsense her parents would tell her it was.
 Resuming her humming, she set off along the road to the cottage that was Lana Kieff's nursery.

 Despite her dismissal, the thought that she might save the valley from the dragon stayed with her.
-What was more, the longer she thought about it, the more reasonable the idea seemed.
+Also, the longer she thought about it, the more reasonable the idea seemed.
 Surely it could not be a difficult thing, to convince a dragon that what it was doing was wrong, that it was not right to destroy land and cattle.
 After all, the village dogs understood when they were scolded - could any other animal, even one as large as a dragon, be all that different?

 The only answer she could put to that question was "No."